 Being hit by the news that your friend, lover or comrade was an undercover officer can be shattering, yet it is through this news that the spycops scandal broke and we have become aware of the appalling abuses committed by these officers and the units behind them.

-19 undercover officers have been identified so far but it is thought there have been over 200 operating since the SDS was set up.
-Each officer had a name they used while undercover, and it is these we are demanding that the Inquiry release, so that the people affected can give their evidence to the Inquiry, and the true extent of this scandal is exposed.
-The Inquiry has released confirmed the names of a handful of officers so far, but these were all ones already identified by campaigners.
+Only one third of undercover officers have been named by the public inquiry.
+It is thought there have been over 200 operating since the SDS was set up.
+Each officer had a cover name they used while undercover, and it is these we are demanding that the Inquiry release, so that the people affected can give their evidence to the Inquiry, and the true extent of this scandal is exposed.
+The Inquiry has released confirmed the names of a handful of officers so far, and most were ones already identified by campaigners.